 Please click here to access SCEN documentation.
 The SCEN network has over 350 members, represents a wide range of individuals, groups and agencies, spread over Scotland, engaged in promoting links with China and keen to support the China initiative in Scottish schools.

 SCEN was established as a voluntary association with its own Governing Body and Governing Document in September 2007.
-Its Convener, Dr Judith McClure CBE, is a member of the Scottish Schools Advisory Group on China, established in September 2010, and has been appointed Ambassador for the Teaching of Chinese in Scottish Schools at the Confucius Institute for Scotland at the University of Edinburgh.
+Its Convener until September 2018 was Dr Judith McClure CBE, a member of the Scottish Schools Advisory Group on China, established in September 2010, and was appointed Ambassador for the Teaching of Chinese in Scottish Schools at the Confucius Institute for Scotland at the University of Edinburgh.
 Simon Macaulay was appointed to succeed her as Chair in August 2018.
 He aims to implement the suggestions from the 2017 Review of SCEN - Ten Years On and The Future.

 Scotland China Education Network (SCEN) is registered as a Scottish Charitable Incorporated Organisation (SCIO) and its Trustees have overall responsibility for the organisation and have been selected for their key skills.

 Simon is the previous Vice-Chair of SCEN and is a qualified teacher of French and Modern Studies.

 Simon previously worked for the Educational Institute of Scotland and more recently chaired the Scottish Government’s 1 + 2 Language Group.
 Simon is currently learning Mandarin.

 Qualified as a Chartered Accountant with and is now Senior Partner of Chiene & Tait.